 So twenty-eight years on, I may not have made it as a professional Robin Hood, a chivalric knight or king, but I guess with you guys in support, and time spent with my head in many a book or manuscript, I have at least tried to come close to a world I have always found much solace in.

-I live in Stratford-upon-Avon with my mischievous tabby cat called Zack.
+I divide my time between Warwickshire, London and Birmingham and live with my mischievous tabby cat called Zack.